LeeHengYu/moodle-cleaner/README.md

 ## Hyperlinks on the nav bar

 If the user provides both `year` and `sem` for filtering, corresponding hyperlinks to the filtered courses will be rendered on the top nav bar.
 Whenever users stay on `moodle.hku.hk` webpages, users can directly navigate to other pages through them.

+## Custom Links

+For each course, users can add any links they want via the popup form.
+Those links will be shown on the top of the main body part of the moodle page for users to better organize their learning materials.
+Under such circumstances, only filter page can be accessed in the popup.

+## About course page related features

+These features only work when the user is on `moodle.hku.hk/course/`, hence when users are on, say, forum or some resource, the feature may not be available.

 # Cloud Sync